-38 The sustainability criteria for anaerobic digestion stations less than 1MW are not formally linked to ROC issue.
-39 There are a number of stations whose fuel measurement and sampling procedures do not require them to keep records of individual feedstocks, and so report a mixture on their profiling data.
+32 The sustainability criteria for anaerobic digestion stations less than 1MW are not formally linked to ROC issue.
+33 There are a number of stations whose fuel measurement and sampling procedures do not require them to keep records of individual feedstocks, and so report a mixture on their profiling data.
+The Office of Gas and Electricity Markets

-3.16 In 2018-19, 25 AD stations over 1MW but less than 25MW reported against the sustainability criteria.
+10 South Colonnade, Canary Wharf, London, E14 4PU Tel 020 7901 7000 www.ofgem.gov.uk 3.16 In 2018-19, 25 AD stations over 1MW but less than 25MW reported against the sustainability criteria.
 Collectively they burnt 218.39 million m3 of biogas, which is 27.61 million m3 less than 2017-18.
 Similarly to 2017-18, the majority of this is derived from food waste as seen in Figure 3.3, although the proportion has slightly dropped to 51.46% in comparison to over 57% last year.
 The 'other' feedstocks consist of blood, whole crops, biodegradable waste, biogas fats, alcohol, whey permate and tallow; all of which contribute just 2.02% towards the total quantity of biogas used in these stations.